⌂ / Climate Culture / Entertainment Lab / Climate Clips Archive

 Episode Credits

-What’s happening: In this clip, the wife of a Senator who is running for President wakes from a multi-year coma and is holding a press conference.
-Despite the ostensibly seriousness of the situation, in the context of the show, this is a notably comedic moment.
+What’s happening: The wife of a Senator who is running for President wakes from a multi-year coma and is holding a press conference.
+Despite the seriousness of the situation, in the context of the show, this is a notably comedic moment.

 Tags: